The page covers:

 The frieze depicting griffins at the sides of a chandelier or vase was copied by many Renaissance artists and it was used in the decoration of many buildings.
 We now know that it was not a novel pattern because it had been widely used in Basilica Ulpia (Trajan's Forum).

-In 1430 Pope Martin V assigned the church to Collegium Pharmacopolar, the guild of pharmacists and perfumers to which it still belongs (it is better known as Universitas Aromatariorum).
+In 1430 Pope Martin V assigned the church to Collegium Pharmacopolar, the guild of pharmacists and perfumers to which it still belongs (it is better known as Collegium Aromatariorum).
 You may wish to see a list of churches belonging to a guild.

 (left) Interior; (right) one of the side chapels

 The interior was entirely redesigned by Orazio Torriani who managed to turn it into a typical Roman church of his time by creating a series of chapels, but without modifying the external structures of the temple.

 (left-above) 1430 inscription stating that Pope Martin V assigned the church to the guild; (left-below) bronze mortars (see the symbol of the guild at Palazzo dei Conservatori); (right) Martyrdom of St. Lawrence (early XVIIth century by an unknown Flemish painter - see other similar paintings in the churches of Rome)

 St. Lawrence was not the patron saint of pharmacists or perfumers, but he was very popular in Rome and seven historical churches were dedicated to him besides S. Lorenzo in Miranda, i.e. San Lorenzo ai Monti (lost), San Lorenzo fuori le Mura, San Lorenzo in Borgo, San Lorenzo in Damaso, San Lorenzo in Fonte, San Lorenzo in Lucina and San Lorenzo in Panisperna.